KaiGeffen/personal-website/posts/GADT.md

 ---
 title: GADTs
 topic: code
-abstract: TODO What is this
+abstract: Explaining common patterns and uses for Generalized Algebraic Data Types in OCaml.
 ---
 # Hints
-This article describes Generalized Algebraic Datatypes (GADTs) through several examples of common patterns.
+This article describes Generalized Algebraic Data Types (GADTs) through several examples of common patterns.

-Familiarity with OCAML, or at least another similar functional language (Haskell, Scala, SML, F#) is necessary.
+Familiarity with OCaml, or at least another similar functional language (Haskell, Scala, SML, F#) is necessary.
 Understanding set theory and abstract algebra is also useful.

 Some helpful hints to get you started are: